dirksan28/Scenic2DashCanEmu/README.md

 |30|CAN HI|

 ## Software
-The arduino project is attached to this post and can be compiled and uploaded via the Arduino IDE.
+The arduino project can be compiled and uploaded via the Arduino IDE.
+Either clone this project or download it as a ZIP-File.
 The code which runs on the arduino is based on [ MCP_CAN_lib]([https://github.com/coryjfowler/MCP_CAN_lib](https://github.com/coryjfowler/MCP_CAN_lib)
-A copy of this library (and the full source code for the emulator) can be found within the provided zip file.
+For convenience a copy of this library also is part of this project.
 Just put the can-library into the library folder of the Arduino IDE.

 The Message-Sequence can be extended or modified by patching for the the following within the [canEmu.ino](./Arduino/canEmulator/canEmu.ino "link to canEmu.ino") file:

 ### Code
 ```c
 ...